zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 SortitionLine = [{me, true}].

-I ask the validators to make you send in line.
+I ask the validator to make you send in line.

 SortitionLine = [{me, true}, {you, true}].